Track Message Delivery

 Status advances in one direction only.
 If Surge receives an out-of-order carrier status report (a rare but real occurrence on some networks), it is discarded rather than rolling the status back.
 A message in delivered state will never revert to sent.

 Not all carriers send delivery receipts.
-If you never receive message.delivered after message.sent, it doesn't mean the message wasn't delivered — the carrier simply didn't confirm it.
+If you never receive message.delivered after message.sent, it doesn't mean the message wasn't delivered.
+The carrier simply didn't confirm it.
 Verizon, in particular, batches delivery confirmations, which can arrive several minutes late.

 Webhook-based tracking (recommended)